 An impressive stucco fireplace characterises the room.
 The coat of arms on it testifies the granting of title of “Count” to Giovanni Salis by Emperor Leopold I of Hapsburg (26th August 1694).

 At the sides of the cowl, two putti hold up a well-auguring cornucopia.
 On the front there are two figures: Justice armed with a sword and Fortitude holding up a pillar.

-Sustained by two other putti is the count’s quartered coat of arms: a uprooted green weeping willow on a gold background in the first and fourth quarters, and red and silver vertical bands in the second and third.
+Sustained by two other putti is the Count’s quartered coat of arms: an uprooted green weeping willow on a gold background in the first and fourth quarters, and red and silver vertical bands in the second and third.

 "The candid panels provide a well-chosen contrast to the pink stucco corbels, decorated with female faces and and spiral motifs.
 A foild cornice illustrates the myth of Endimion, the young man who obtained from Zeus the gift of eternal youth and with whom the moon goddess, Selene, fell in love.